Diffusion-based Graph Generative Methods: Applications

 \subsubsection{Ligand docking}

 Apart from generating novel ligand, molecular ligand docking plays a essential role in drug discovery by predicting positions and conformations of given molecules bound to target proteins, is also a crucial task in drug discovery.
 Unlike previous methods based on regression frameworks, DIFFDOCK \cite{diffdock_22_corso} designs a diffusion model over degrees of freedom, including translational, rotational, and torsional.
 The implementation of diffusion-based paradigm significantly lifts the success rate of predictions and reduces inference time.
 EDM-Dock \cite{edmdock_23_masters} utilizes two EGNNs for extraction of geometric and chemical information of proteins and ligands respectively and a multilayer perceptron for protein-ligand pairwise distance predictions.
 DPL \cite{dpl_22_Nakata} introduce a novel reverse kernel for their diffusion framework, which consists of input featurization, residual feature update, and equivariant denoising.
 NeuralPLexer \cite{neuralplexer_23_qiao} is a framework capable of generating protein-ligand complex.
 The paper proposes contact prediction module to generate inter-molecular distance distributions, contact maps, and pair representations.
+DiffBindFR \cite{diffbindfr_24_zhu} emphasizes the importance of protein side chian conformation modeling and proposes full-atom graph construction.
+Pocket side chan torsional score, ligand rotatable bond torsional score, ligand rotational score, and ligand transitional score are introduced to solve the reverse SDE.